netlify/build/CONTRIBUTING.md

 ## Releasing

-To release a specific package:

-1. Merge the relevant package release PR created by `release-please`
+To release a specific simply package merge the relevant package release PR created by `release-please`

 Linting and tests will automatically run before publish.